 At the time, Saul he was on the road to Damascus where he had intended to arrest

 Jesus Movement followers and return them to Jerusalem.
 His vision had a profound affect on him.
-He a new name, Paul, left the area for a few years -- apparently to develop a consistent theology that is often referred to as Pauline Christianity, returned to Jerusalem, went on a number of missionary journeys, founded many churches and became the
+He adopted a new name, Paul, left the area for a few years -- apparently to develop a consistent theology that is often referred to as Pauline Christianity, returned to Jerusalem, went on a number of missionary journeys, founded many churches and became the

-primarily deal with Jesus' life and message; he had already explained these
+deal primarily with Jesus' life and message; he had already explained these

 topics when he founded the groups.
-Rather, he mainly dealt with problems that
+Rather, he dealt mainly with problems that

 Paul was executed in Rome, probably during the 60's, again by the Roman Empire.